 After a series of unfortunate security incidences in our country, several foreign governments, who are our major tourist clients, have been issuing travel advisories.
 This has led the Kenyan government to act first to save a dire situation.

-In a rather radical and ambitious move, president Uhuru, Kenya’s president, has come up with 8 tourism revival strategies which has seen him make several dramatic changes in an effort to save the industry from further hurt.
+In a rather radical and ambitious move, President Uhuru, Kenya’s president, has come up with 8 tourism revival strategies which have seen him make several dramatic changes in an effort to save the industry from further hurt.
 I have summarised them below.

-This means that every month at least 25,000 Kenyans will get to go on week-long holidays paid for by their employers, bringing the total additional numbers of domestic tourists in Kenya to 300,000.
+This means that every month at least 25,000 Kenyans will get to go on week-long holidays paid for by their employers, bringing the total additional number of domestic tourists in Kenya to 300,000.

 With effect from 29th May 2014, all air ticketing services supplied by travel agents shall be exempt from 16% VAT.
 This was done to enhance Kenya’s competitiveness in the region.

 The president announced that all outstanding income tax-related refunds owed to tourism industry players will be paid out by the Kenya Revenue Authority no later than 29th May 2014.
 This was meant to improve the liquidity and cash flow of the sector.

 4. Slash Fees for Premium Parks